JD95/write-you-a-tic-tac-toe/README.md

 Sometimes, we want our mapping to change based on what is given to us.
 For example, if a customer has a discount, we want to give them the discounted prices instead of the normal ones.
 In order to make these kinds of choices, we'll need another type called `Bool`.
 There are only two possible values of a `Bool`: `True` or `False`.
 This allows us to say things like, "if it is true that the customer has a discount, then give the discounted prices, otherwise give the normal prices".

 An application near and dear to our hearts at the moment is whether or not to end the game.
 If one of the players has one or the board is full, end the game, otherwise give the next state of the board.
+In this case, whether or not a player has won can be represented with a `Bool`.
+Either someone has won or they have not.
+Along the same lines, whether the board is full is equally state by a simple `True` or `False`.

 ### Case Expressions